cloudsftp/blog/content/posts/qmk-is-amazing/qmk-is-amazing.md

 ## Generating random UUIDs

-My new job sometimes requires me to generate random UUIDs for twsting purposes.
+My new job sometimes requires me to generate random UUIDs for testing purposes.
 Using a browser for this task is very tedious.
 I have to switch workspaces, open the website if it's not open yet, reload the page, copy the UUID, switch to the previous workspace, and finally paste it awkwardly with Ctrl-Shift-V.
 Using `uuidgen` is slightly more convenient, but still annoying.

-I want something way better, generating UUIDS directly in my keyboard.
+I want something way better, generating UUIDs directly in my keyboard.
 This does not have any requirement for the PC it is used with and is therefore super portable.

-Set out to do it.
+So I set out to implement it for my new keyboard.

-Implemet the uuid generation code - relatively ez.
+### Day 1

-day 1: `ffaffa`
+After my first evening of working on this feature, my keyboard wrote `ffaffa` each time I triggered the code I just wrote.

-My first implementation was trash and returned gibberish, as well as being not random.
+This first implementation was trash.
 There are three problems now:
 1. My implementation of generating UUIDs is wrong,
 2. The code is triggered twice, and